MikeChampion/Password_Generator/README.md

 ## I. Description

 Week three homework.
-Creating a Passsword Generator using the Acceptance Criteria and provided mock-up.
+Creating a Passsword Generator using the provided mock-up and Acceptance Criteria.
 Creating a repository on Github, and deploy the page to a live URL.
+Acceptance Criteria include:
+Prompts for password criteria - length, between 8 and 128 - and whether any of the following are needed: uppercase letters lowercase letters numbers special characters - returned password should display to the page and contain at least one of any required character type.

 ## II.
 Project screenshot